astralfrontier/chaosfrontier-org-wiki/menagerie-phase-2.md

 ## Agents of AEGIS

+* Alycia as hero in a deathtrap - "he's gloating"
 * Dr. Chin occupies an old Quill compound (where?)
 * A spider-bot that looks like Alycia will attack the team
 * Alycia meets Amir